Division Bus Rapid Transit: Funding

 The line is projected to cost between $120 and $150 million dollars.
 Project funds are still unknown, however, in March 2022, the Washington State Legislature passed a $16 billion state-wide transportation package that would include a $50 million appropriation for developing bus rapid transit along Division Street.
 It is also anticipated that federal funds will cover an additional $75 million toward the project.

+As of May 2023, the City Line project was projected to be under budget and in July, the STA board voted to allocate the unused local funds to the Division Street BRT.

+Project development

+In September 2023, the Federal Transportation Administration (FTA) approved the Division BRT for project development phase.

 Route

 The Division BRT route will mostly follow the North Division Street corridor through Spokane, running north from Downtown and terminating north of Spokane near Mead.
 Studies are currently being done for the route's northern and southern termini locations.
 Most of the alignment will run in shared bus lanes, specifically Business Access and Transit (BAT) lanes, that will be reserved for transit vehicles but permit access to other vehicles for local business access and turning movements.

 Station locations along the route are still being finalized, but early studies show stations at major arterial intersections along the route, with additional stops spaced approximately every 1/4 to 1/3 mile.

+In May 2023, STA previewed the locally preferred alternative for 27 potential station locations.
+The route spans from 2nd Avenue and Wall Street, through downtown, north on Division street until Hastings road, near Whitworth University, where the route turns East and terminates at a new Mead Transit Center on the intersection of Highway 2 and Farwell road.

 Stations

 Station design has not been finalized, however, it is expected that all stations will be side-boarding, based on the adopted side-running BAT lane alignment of the Division BRT line.
-Early design visualizations suggest stations will be based on the same design as that of Spokane's other bus rapid transit line, the City Line, with glass windscreen and roof panels set along a curvilinear roof beam form, along with off-board ticketing kiosks, raised platforms, branding pylon, and real-time transit info displays.
+Early design visualizations suggest stations will be based on the same design as that of Spokane's other bus rapid transit line, City Line, with glass windscreen and roof panels set along a curvilinear roof beam form, along with off-board ticketing kiosks, raised platforms, branding pylon, and real-time transit info displays.